 there are entire books and philosophies around understanding these axiomatic “goods”. it is enough for now to know that these descriptions are indeed not complete, and somewhat circular. this is a feature, not a bug. none of the virtues can be received from an outside source, they must all come from an individual's voluntary confrontation of the difficulties in the world. unearned wisdom is hearsay.

-how should one learn more about Stoicism?
+how to learn more about Stoicism?

 Stoicism has been picking up momentum over the last ten years. analyses of the original works, along with extensions and integrations of newer ideas have all come forward recently. while these works may be worth reading at some point, they are a distraction at first. read the original works for yourself, there are very understandable translations available.